 A brisk walk up Colmers Hill from our car park will take between 30 and 40 minutes to the top from where you will have a panoramic view of the sea and the beautiful rolling hills of the Dorset countryside.
-Ideal for photo opportunities.
-The shorter pathway will lead you back to Symondsbury Estate shops where you can relax, enjoy the ambience and sample the delicious food and drink from Symondsbury Kitchen.

 Dogs on leads welcome.

 Walking up Colmers Hill takes about 45 minutes.
 It is a pleasant short walk with a steep but steady slope taking you to the summit – offering scenic views and perfect photo opportunities of West Dorset, East Devon, out to the sea and beyond.
+You will pass through some fields of sheep so please make sure you always close gates behind you and keep dogs on leads and under control.

 From the car park, turn into the gate with the sign saying “Colmers Hill Permissive Path’ that will lead you into a field.